lukaszlaba/soco/README.rst

 https://github.com/lukaszlaba/soco/releases

 You can also run it by using Python engine.
 After the Python and needed libraries was installed, just run soco.py file.
-Soco is  based on Python 3 and non-standard Python libraries PyQt5, matplotlib and tabulate.
+Soco is  based on Python 3 and non-standard Python libraries PyQt5, matplotlib, tabulate and pywin32.

 License
 -------